Tag: mercy

 Psalm 104:24–34; Ezekiel 37:1–14; John 20:19–23

-The Jesus Prayer (as it is called in the Orthodox tradition) is a prayer practice, of course.
+The Jesus (as it is called in the Orthodox tradition) is a prayer practice, of course.
 However, it is also a breath practice.
-As we, in the larger tradition, consider that the Spirit was breathed into dirt to make humanity, it makes sense to develop a prayer based upon spiritual life and the sacrificial life of Christ.
+As we, in the larger Christian tradition, consider that the Spirit was breathed into dirt to make humanity, it makes sense to develop a prayer based upon spiritual life and the sacrificial life of Christ.

 This same breath is also the breath that God directs Ezekiel to prophesy to.
 This vision of breath “breathing” life into the dead makes perfect sense as dead bones are just as empty of spiritual life as dirt.